brendondalaba/tldr-bible/src/content/bible/51-colossians.md

 group: 'Letters'
 ---

-# Colossians
-*The God Who Is Above All Things*

-> “He is before all things, and in Him all things hold together.” — **Colossians 1:17**

-Colossians is Paul’s declaration that Jesus is not just *part* of the story — He *is* the story.
-He’s the visible image of the invisible God, the Creator, Redeemer, and Sustainer of everything.
-In a world full of competing beliefs, Paul reminds believers that Christ alone is supreme, sufficient, and central to all life and faith.

----

 ## Overview
 False teachers had begun influencing the church in Colossae, mixing Jewish legalism, pagan mysticism, and philosophical ideas.
 Paul writes to refocus their eyes on Jesus — who is fully God, fully sufficient, and the only way to fullness of life.